alliedcode/passkeys-rails/README.md

 end
 ```

-### Authentication Failure
+## Failure Codes

-1. In the event of authentication failure, PasskeysRails returns an error code and message.
+1. In the event of authentication failure, **PasskeysRails** API endpoints render an error code and message.

 1. In a standard rails controller, the error code and message are rendered in JSON if `before_action :authenticate_passkey!` fails.